 Revenue collection contributes to national treasuries, which finances national development plans and in turn works towards reducing poverty.
 Effective tax policies are integral to ensuring that profits are taxed where economic value is created; corporate income tax should be levied according to where economic activity takes place and profits are earned.
-This principle is at the heart of the G20/OECD Base Erosion and Profit Shifting (BEPS) project.
-Collaboration with business, for an inclusive and transparent process, throughout the BEPS project has been essential to helping define the contours of a suitable global tax framework that encourages business activities, job creation and economic growth.
+Collaboration with business, for an inclusive and transparent process, throughout international tax policy initiatives has been essential to helping define the contours of a suitable global tax framework that encourages business activities, job creation and economic growth.
 Governments must agree on acceptable forms of tax competition and in return businesses must adhere to rules and principles agreed upon by and between countries.
 Predictable tax rules are essential for cross-border trade, business investment, jobs and growth.
 They set a solid foundation that enables mobilisation of resources.

+Goal 2: End hunger, achieve food security and improved nutrition and promote sustainable agriculture

+Goal 3: Ensure healthy lives and promote well-being for all at all ages

+By 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being

+Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

+Goal 5: Achieve gender equality and empower all women and girls

+5.1 End all forms of discrimination against all women and girls everywhere

+5.5 Ensure women’s full and effective participation and equal opportunities for leadership at all levels

+of decision-making in political, economic and public life

+5.a Undertake reforms to give women equal rights to economic resources, as well as access to

+ownership and control over land and other forms of property, financial services, inheritance and natural

+resources, in accordance with national laws

+Research shows that foreign direct investments have a positive effect on gender equality and reducing the wage gap.
+Effective tax policies that promote investments can therefore have a positive effect on the achievement of this goal.
+A growing economy also opens up opportunities for female entrepreneurship within the value chain.
+Business investments can improve the overall sustainable economic development of a country or region, reduce inequality and promote inclusive growth.

+Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all

+7.1: By 2030, ensure universal access to affordable, reliable and modern energy services

+7.2: By 2030, increase substantially the share of renewable energy in the global energy mix

+7.3: By 2030, double the global rate of improvement in energy efficiency

+7.b.
+By 2030, expand infrastructure and upgrade technology for supplying modern and sustainable energy services for all in developing countries, in particular, the least developed countries, small island developing States, and land-locked developing countries, in accordance with their respective programmes of support.

 Goal 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all